Chart Color Schemes

 Development

 Goodwood - Millswood has seen approximately 50 dwellings granted development approval annually.
-Over the past five financial years, from FY21 to FY25251 homes were approved, with a further 65 approved in FY26 as of now.
-On average, 1.2 people moved to the area each year for every dwelling built over these five years.
+From financial year 2021 (FY-21) to financial year 2025 (FY-25), a total of 251 homes received approval, with an additional 89 approved in FY-26 as of the current date.
+On average, 1.2 people moved to the area annually for each dwelling built over these five years.
 However, this figure has increased to 4.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development